oconnor0/BeaconRoad/CoreRules.md

 5. **Assign four action dots.** No action may begin with a rating higher than 2 during character creation. *(After creation, action ratings may advance up to 4.
 When you unlock the Mastery advance for your crew, you can advance actions up to rating 5.)*

-6. **Choose a special ability.** They're in the gray column in the middle of the character sheet.
+6. **Choose a special ability from your archetype and your bloodline.** They're in the gray column in the middle of the character sheet.
 If you can't decide, choose the first ability on the list.
 It's placed there as a good first option.

 7. **Calculate derived stats.** Evaluate your hit points and defenses.